SwiftGGTeam/the-swift-programming-language-in-chinese/TSPL.docc/LanguageGuide/Concurrency.md

 In contrast,
 there's no safe way to wrap asynchronous code so you can call it from synchronous code and wait for the result.
-The Swift standard library intentionally omits this unsafe functionality, and trying to implement it yourself can lead to problems like subtle races, threading issues, and deadlocks.
+The Swift standard library intentionally omits this unsafe functionality --- trying to implement it yourself can lead to problems like subtle races, threading issues, and deadlocks.
 When adding concurrent code to an existing project, work from the top down.
 Specifically,
-start by converting the topmost layer of code to use concurrency, and then start converting the functions and methods that it calls, working through the project's architecture one layer at a time.
+start by converting the top-most layer of code to use concurrency, and then start converting the functions and methods that it calls, working through the project's architecture one layer at a time.
 There's no way to take a bottom-up approach,